 The Elizabeth Marina pond is maintained at a level of 5.7 metres (18.7 feet) above chart datum by a sill gate.

 International port traffic signals and depth gauges show when entry and exit are possible.
-This is approximately 3 hours either side of high water, the actual period differing slightly with Spring and neap tides.
+This is approximately three hours either side of high water, the actual period differing slightly with Spring and neap tides.

 A digital gauge showing the depth of water (in metres) above the sill gate is situated at the entrance to both marinas.